 If you like, you can let people leave comments on your posts, so they can ask questions and tell you what they’re thinking.
+It's a simple way to get in touch with your audience and comment sections often add value to the page.
 You can choose to approve or disapprove each comment as they come in, so you’re always in control of what’s written on your website.

 Dealing with Spam

 There are some bad guys out there who have written computer programs that search the internet for WordPress sites, and once the program finds a website, it starts posting all sorts of nonsense comments, including links to nasty websites.
 We’ll teach you how to recognise this spam and show you how to deal with it.
 Once you’ve got an anti-spam system set up you won’t have to deal with it ever again.

 Google uses over 300 metrics in order to rank each website, so climbing the search results ladder can take a lot of fiddling, but the increased traffic that comes from the number 1 spot generally makes it worth all the hard work.

 If you’d like to sell a product on your site, and have your website take payments, WordPress can save the day yet again.
 For those who are interested, we tour WooCommerce, an excellent free package that converts WordPress sites into fully functional web stores, complete with product listings, reviews, paypal integration and more.

 If you’ve put a lot of time into a website, it makes sense to set up a backup system in case something happens to the site.
 We’ll show you some great set and forget backup tools that will keep your work safe.

 Even better than restoring from a backup, you can ensure nothing happens to your site in the first place by keeping your site up to date at all times.